EternityForest/WBTV/README.md

 Note there may only be one callback at a time. string and binary callbacks both delete whatever callback was already there.

+####WBTVNode.MIN_BACKOFF and MAX_BACKOFF
+The minimum and maximum times to wait before sending a message in microseconds.
+MIN_BACKOFF needs to be at least 1 byte-time at whatever baud rate you run at.
+MAX_BACKOFF should be at least few dozen microseconds larger than MIN_BACKOFF for arbitration to function properly.

+These default to 1100 and 1200, for operation at 9600 baud.
+If your baud rate is higher you should change these or sending a message might get interuptd a lot and take a long time.

 ####Useful Macros

 ####read_interpret(unsigned char*, type)